JJHunter1/Frosted/README.md

 * Open a terminal in the folder location and then just `git pull`
 * If for some reason this fails, just re-install

+### Changing background
+Change the variable values in the user.css file with the urls as values, then change the `--bg` variable to whatever variable you want your wallpaper to be.
 ### Bugs & Issues

 I know there are a ton of bugs and I am actively working on fixing them.
 With that being said, please don't spam this repo with issues, as I know they exist.
 Please only post issues that make the app unusable, that way I can prioritize those.